Simsipelago/Sims4ArchipelagoMod/README.md

      * Change the third parameter (should be a 0) to *socket.AF_INET*
 4. To build the mod, run the compile.py script from the template project.
 This should create a *Sims4Archipelago.ts4script* in the *Release/s4ap* folder.
 Copy this to your mods folder
+5. To make changes to the .package, you need to install Sims4Studio.
+This should only matter if you want to add new localization options.

 ## Copyright